 The beta version of Filter Forge 5.0 is now available!
-It adds support for randomization locks that give users more control over parameter randomization.
-The beta testing will be conducted in several stages, with new features added at every stage.
+It adds support for randomization locks and introduces five new components.
+The beta testing is conducted in several stages, with new features added at every stage.
+Users who find and report bugs will be rewarded with free copies of Filter Forge, which will be granted after Filter Forge 5.0 becomes commercially available.
 Learn more and grab the beta on the Beta Page.

 The Filter Forge main window lets you view the list of pre-installed filters and filters downloaded from the Filter Library.
 You can change the appearance of any filter, apply filter presets or create your own presets for any filter from the list.
 From the main window you can get to Filter Editor to edit any filter or create your own, access the Filter Library to download more filters, and submit the filters you created.